ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Grid description and initial condition files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The input files containing grid information and the time-varying forcing files for global configurations are listed and described in :numref:`Table %s <CDEPS_Files>`.
+The input files containing grid information and the time-varying forcing files for global configurations are listed and described in :numref:`Table %s <CDEPS_FilesATM>` and :numref:`Table %s <CDEPS_FilesOCN>`.

-.. _CDEPS_Files:

 **Data Atmosphere**

+.. _CDEPS_FilesATM:

 .. list-table:: *Input files containing grid information and forcing files for global configurations*
    :widths: 35 50 15